RedTopper/3DS-Homebrew-Menu-Wiki/Updating/Updating-Changelog-Beta.md

 ## Beta 105
 * HANS title booting

+## Beta 104
+* Test build to try to fix the audio issues when returning from an XML title.

+## Beta 103
+* Test build to try to fix the audio issues when returning from an XML title.

-## Betas 102/103/104
+## Beta 102
-* Test builds to try to fix the audio issues when returning from an XML title.
+* Test build to try to fix the audio issues when returning from an XML title.

 ## Beta 101
 * Prevent launching the cart from empty folders